google-research/dads/README.md

 # Dynamics-Aware Discovery of Skills (DADS)
 This repository is the open-source implementation of Dynamics-Aware Unsupervised Discovery of Skills ([project page][website], [arXiv][paper]).
 We propose an skill-discovery method which can learn skills for different agents without any rewards, while simultaneously learning dynamics model for the skills which can be leveraged for model-based control on the downstream task.
 This work was published in International Conference of Learning Representations ([ICLR][iclr]), 2020.

-We have also included an improved off-policy version of DADS, coined Off-DADS.
-The details will be released in the paper soon.
+We have also included an improved off-policy version of DADS, coined off-DADS.
+The details have been released in [Emergent Real-World Robotic Skills via Unsupervised Off-Policy Reinforcement Learning](rss_arxiv).

 In case of problems, contact Archit Sharma.